Unrestricted Warfare

 Unrestricted Warfare: Two Air Force Senior Colonels on Scenarios for War and the Operational Art in an Era of Globalization (超限战 (超限戰, warfare beyond bounds)) is a book on military strategy written in 1999 by two colonels in the People's Liberation Army (PLA), Qiao Liang (乔良) and Wang Xiangsui (王湘穗).
 Its primary concern is how a nation such as China can defeat a technologically superior opponent (such as the United States) through a variety of means.
-Rather than focusing on direct military confrontation, this book instead examines a variety of other means such as political warfare.
-Such means include using legal tools (see lawfare) and economic means as leverage over one's opponent and circumvent the need for direct military action.
+Rather than focusing on direct military confrontation, this book instead examines a variety of other means, such as political warfare.
+Such means include using legal tools (see lawfare) and economic means as leverage over one's opponent and circumventing the need for direct military action.

-Etymology

-Taylor Fravel pointed out a common distortion in translation of the subtitle of the book.
-While it was translated and understood in the West by many as "China’s Master Plan to Destroy America", the actual subtitle was "Two Air Force Senior Colonels on Scenarios for War and the Operational Art in an Era of Globalization".

 Source of text

-The English translation of the book was made available by the Foreign Broadcast Information Service in 1999.
+The English translation of the book was first made available by the Foreign Broadcast Information Service in 1999.
 The book was then published in English by a previously unknown Panamanian publisher, with the subtitle "China's Master Plan to Destroy America" and a picture of the burning World Trade Center on the cover.
 A French translation was published in 2003.

-The text has been cited by the US government, e.g. on a military website by James Perry who states:
+The text was described by a report published by the US Defense Technical Information Center in 2000:

 In February 1999, the PLA Literature and Arts Publishing House issued Unrestricted Warfare, a book written by two PLA air force political officers, Senior Col Qiao Liang and Senior Col Wang Xiangsui.
 The venue for publication and the laudatory reviews of the book in official publications suggested that Unrestricted Warfare enjoyed the support of some elements of the PLA leadership.
-The Western press quoted various sensational passages from the book and described it in terms that verged on hyperbole.
-The book was not a blueprint for a “dirty war” against the West but a call for innovative thinking on future warfare.

 Weaknesses of the United States

 The book argues that the primary weakness of the United States in military matters is that the US views revolution in military thought solely in terms of technology.
-The book further argues that to the US, military doctrine evolves because new technology allows new capabilities.
-As such, the book argues that the United States does not consider the wider picture of military strategy, which includes legal and economic factors.
-The book proceeds to argue that the United States is vulnerable to attacks along these lines.
+The book further argues that for the US, military doctrine evolves because new technology allows new capabilities.
+As such, the book argues that the United States does not consider the wider picture of military strategy, which includes legal, economic, information, technological, and biological factors, making the case that the United States is vulnerable to attack along asymmetric lines.

+Certain passages of the book have aroused controversy, specifically sections suggesting terrorism as a form of asymmetric warfare in order to weaken technologically superior enemies such as the United States.